 Deadheading pentas is another way to do pentas plant pruning.
 Pruning pentas plants by removing the dead flower clusters also encourages new flowers to grow.

 If pentas are perennials in your region, they can grow taller than you are over time.
 Perennial pentas plant pruning may be necessary if the shrubs are looking leggy or scraggly.
 You’ll want to start pruning the plants when a few of the branches are noticeably taller than the rest of the plant, giving the pentas a disheveled look.

 Cut the tall stems back at a bud a few inches (8 cm.) below the tips of the other branches.
 No need to waste the cuttings.
 You can root them and use them as new shrubs.

 When to Cut Back a Pentas Plant

 If you are wondering when to cut back a pentas plant, it depends on whether you are growing it as an annual or a perennial.
 Annuals only live for one growing season, so you can trim or shape them whenever you feel it is necessary.

 Trimming perennial shrubs to shape can be done at any time.
-But if you want to renew your pentas plants by doing major pruning, or trimming them to a few inches above the soil to rejuvenate them, wait until after the flowers fade in autumn.
+If you want to renew your pentas plants by doing major pruning or trimming them to a few inches (8 cm.) above the soil to rejuvenate them, wait until after the flowers fade in autumn.